Travel Guide to Finnish Lapland

 Rovaniemi - the hometown of Santa Claus

 Rovaniemi area has a population of around 60.000.
 You'll find a lot more to do besides looking for Santa Claus.
-The Northern Lights are a big attraction here and Rovaniemi has some good spots to explore it.
+The Northern Lights are a big attraction here, and Rovaniemi has some excellent spots to explore it.

 Sami - the indigenous people